 Registering as a member helps us to have a better understanding of the needs of your group and the reach of our programme.
 It also enables us to provide more tailored support to you when you need it – by knowing who our members are and what their interests and priorities are, we can ensure that this hub is a valuable resource to community groups and those who work with them across the country.

 All members’ details are stored securely and not shared with any third parties; you can cancel your membership at any time via your member dashboard.

-Communities Prepared training starts with two introductory modules to give communities an overview of the wider emergency response family and a community group’s role within this:
+Communities Prepared volunteer training starts with two introductory modules to give communities an overview of the wider emergency response family and a community group’s role within this:

 • Incident Management Part 1: Introduction to emergency response (delivered by Groundwork / emergency services)